 - Nisekoi / Mushishi The Next Passage / Jojo’s Bizarre Adventure: Stardust Crusaders

 - Witchcraft works / Gundam Reconguista in G / Short Peace / Hi-sChool!
 Seha Girls

-For those that don’t remember, I brought Corey, Chris, Kyle, and Tony onto this podcast.
-It’st he only one with five people, and the diverging opinions we had are really showcased in just how many shows are packed in the last for slots.
+For those that don’t remember, I brought Camellia, Chris, Kyle, and Tony onto this podcast.
+It’s the only one with five people, and the diverging opinions we had are really showcased in just how many shows are packed in the last for slots.

 The list here is also a little complicated, since Chris and Kyle pulled a few audibles at the last minute.
 Chris specifically had a list of 18 shows and he was just gonna talk about whatever no one else was talking about, but also that he loved.